blikq/p2_server/README.md

 # p2 Server

-The p2 Server is a lightweight, real-time entity tracking system written in Go.
+Player 2 is a lightweight, real-time entity tracking system written in Go.
 It utilizes TCP connections for efficient communication.

 ## Features